Occupational Therapy, Physical Therapy, and Rehabilitation

 American Occupational Therapy Association (AOTA) is the national professional association established in 1917 to represent the interests and concerns of occupational therapy practitioners and students of occupational therapy and to improve the quality of occupational therapy.

-The American Physical Therapy Association (APTA) is a national professional organization representing more than 63,000 members.
+The American Physical Therapy Association (APTA) is a national professional organization representing more than 95,000 members.
 Its goal is to foster advancements in physical therapy practice, research, and education.
 The APTA section of “Hooked on Evidence” represents a grassroots effort to develop a database containing current research evidence on the effectiveness of physical therapy interventions.
-The organization also offers members access to databases through PTNow.
+APTA understands the unique demands and experiences physical therapy students encounter on the road to graduating and obtaining licensure.
+Take a look at resources designed for students of physical therapy:

 Also provided are links to several chapter journals (some of which open their archives after an embargo period), open access periodical Websites (like PubMed Central, SCIELO, Highwire Press, etc.), among other searching and research news services for members.